 Nueta Hidatsa Sahnish College replaced doors and lighting fixtures, air sealed electrical outlets, installed building vestibules, and installed the following alternative energy sources – a wind turbine and a portable solar power trailer to increase energy efficiency.

 Teachings about the Dakota way of life and Dakota values are at the foundation of Sisseton Wahpeton College.
 To be respectful, responsible stewards of the land is at the heart of those teachings.
 SWC replaced existing campus lighting with LED lighting to increase energy efficiency and reduce operating and maintenance costs.
 Increasing energy efficiency has helped the campus community fulfill its responsibilities to the Dakota way of life and set an example for the broader community.

 Sitting Bull College (SBC) Energy Efficient Housing

-SBC installed energy efficient windows in 18 student housing units on the campus to reduce energy costs for students.
+Sitting Bull College installed energy efficient windows in 18 student housing units on the campus to reduce energy costs for students.